Login

 This section is an excerpt from Passive cooling

-A traditional Iranian solar cooling design using a wind towerPassive cooling is a building design approach that focuses on heat gain control and heat dissipation in a building in order to improve the indoor thermal comfort with low or no energy consumption.[100][101]
+Passive cooling is a building design approach that focuses on heat gain control and heat dissipation in a building in order to improve the indoor thermal comfort with low or no energy consumption.[100][101]
 This approach works either by preventing heat from entering the interior (heat gain prevention) or by removing heat from the building (natural cooling).[102]

 Natural cooling utilizes on-site energy, available from the natural environment, combined with the architectural design of building components (e.g. building envelope), rather than mechanical systems to dissipate heat.[103]
 Therefore, natural cooling depends not only on the architectural design of the building but on how the site's natural resources are used as heat sinks (i.e. everything that absorbs or dissipates heat).
 Examples of on-site heat sinks are the upper atmosphere (night sky), the outdoor air (wind), and the earth/soil.

-Passive cooling is an important tool for design of buildings for [104][105]Passive cooling is an important tool for design of buildings for climate change adaptation – reducing dependency on energy-intensive air conditioning in warming environments.
+Passive cooling is an important tool for design of buildings for climate change adaptation – reducing dependency on energy-intensive air conditioning in warming environments.

-A pair of short windcatchers (malqaf
+A pair of short windcatchers (

 ) used in traditional architecture; wind is forced down on the windward side and leaves on the leeward side (cross-ventilation).
 In the absence of wind, the circulation can be driven with evaporative cooling in the inlet (which is also designed to catch dust).
-In the center, ashuksheika
+In the center, a

-(roof lantern vent), used to shade the qa'a below while allowing hot air rise out of it (stack effect).[8]Daytime radiative cooling
+(roof lantern vent), used to shade the qa'a below while allowing hot air rise out of it (stack effect).[8]

 [